STOL Takes Centre Stage: How Short-Field Aircraft Are Quietly Becoming the Backbone of Advanced Air Mobility

 “In the world of electric aviation, wing-borne lift is king.”

 Vertical lift is energy-hungry.
 STOL aircraft skip the hover phase entirely and transition quickly to efficient cruise.
+This means:

-More range with the same battery
+More range with the same battery.

-Higher payload capacity
+Higher payload capacity.

-Much Lower operating cost
+Much lower operating costs.

-Better economics for cargo and regional mobility
+Better economics for cargo and regional mobility.

-2️⃣ Minimal New Infrastructure Required
+2. Minimal New Infrastructure Required

 This is one of STOL’s superpowers.
+While eVTOLs require:

 Vertiports